damianpokorski/the-bodyguard/README.md

 **We should have a platform agnostic result**

 - Leverage type generation as much as possible to minimize drift between documentation and code.
 Ideally I would want to just treat generated validators as a dependency, & not have to worry about validating their code.
-With this generator you get all of the relevant declarions, but final bundle is just a common.js import - in a single file.
+With this generator you get all of the relevant declarations, but final bundle is just a common.js import - in a single file.
 Bundled, tree-shaken & minified (sourcemaps are optional)

 - Generates a fast authentication layer that's immune to cold start issues (i.e. processing a complex json schema can take precious milliseconds, doing it on repeat - on FaaS infrastructure is quite wasteful.. ) - we can sidestep that with ajv standalone & esbuild.

-- Error output should be as straightfoward and focus on the actual errors, no custom object, random exceptions being thrown unexpectedly etc. A few different variations should be available, whether we just need a `true/false` or something a bit more verbose.
+- Error output should be as straightforward and focus on the actual errors, no custom object, random exceptions being thrown unexpectedly etc. A few different variations should be available, whether we just need a `true/false` or something a bit more verbose.

 ## Installation